-SCIE have recently published the compassion intervention manual (requires log in) which aims to improve end of life care for people with dementia in care homes.
-It covers how to manage mental health, behavioural and psychological symptoms in detail, including many non-pharmacological interventions.
-This manual also states that, in severe agitation or distress, antipsychotic medications may need to be considered but these should only be initiated under specialist supervision.
+SCIE guidance The compassion intervention manual aims to improve end of life care for people living with dementia in care homes.
+It covers how to manage mental health and non-cognitive symptoms in detail, including many examples of non-pharmacological interventions.
+This manual advises that, in severe agitation or distress, antipsychotic medications may need to be considered but these should only be initiated under specialist supervision.
 SCIE have also created a set of films demonstrating and promoting effective practice in person-centred care as the method for managing distress and behavioural challenges among people living with dementia.

-A separate key therapeutic topic is available on psychotropic medicines in people with learning disabilities whose behaviour challenges.
+A separate medicines optimisation: key therapeutic topic is available on psychotropic medicines in people with learning disabilities whose behaviour challenges.

 In line with the guidance from the General Medical Council (GMC) on prescribing unlicensed medicines, the prescriber should take full responsibility for determining the needs of the patient and whether using a medicine outside its authorised indications is suitable.